vinberg88/opensuse/README.md

 for documents as you type, or navigating to common places help you get straight to the point.
 With a history of recently started programs and opened files, you can return to where you left off.
-It even remembers previously entered search terms so you don't have to - https://kde.org

 You can find More stuff here for WSL - GWSL - Windows 11